epics-containers/epics-containers.github.io/docs/user/tutorials/deploy_example.rst

 .. code-block:: bash

-    # first make sure you have loaded your virtual environment
+    # first make sure you have loaded your virtual environment for the ec tool
-    source $HOME/ec-venv/bin/activate
-    source bl01t
+    source $HOME/ec-venv/bin/activate # DLS users don't need this step source bl01t